 Mr Jonathan Walczak was born in London and trained at Guys Hospital Medical School from 1981 through to 1987.
 His post-graduate training included a specialist fellowship in Hip surgery, which took place in 1998.

-Later in his career he became, and remains, a Fellow of the Royal College of Surgeons of England and a member of the British Orthopaedic Association (BOA).
-Not only this, he has held the post of consultant trauma & orthopaedic surgeon at Bromley NHS Trust since 1999 and is now employed by South London Healthcare Trust.
+Later in his career, he became, and remains, a Fellow of the Royal College of Surgeons of England and a member of the British Orthopaedic Association (BOA).
+Not only this, he has held the post of consultant trauma & orthopaedic surgeon at Bromley NHS Trust since 1999 and is now employed by Kings College NHS trust

-His private practices are located at the BMI Sloane, BMI Chelsfield Park and Sevenoaks Medical centre.
-Mr Walczak is more very happy to see both self-funded and insured patients and is open to readily providing feed back care into the NHS when applicable.
+His private practices are located at the BMI Sloane, BMI Chelsfield Park, BMI Shirley Oaks and KIMS in Maidstone.
+Mr Walczak is more very happy to see both self-funded, insured and NJS Choose and book and is open to readily providing feedback care into the NHS when applicable.

 Owing to his personal interests as a keen runner and cyclist, Mr Walczak is conscious of the needs of an athlete and he remains committed to allowing people of all abilities to return to sports and physical activity if at all possible.

-By all accounts, his patient -focused approach to medical care remain a constituent part of what makes his services so sought after.
+By all accounts, his patient-focused approach to medical care remains a constituent part of what makes his services so sought after.
 His philosophy revolves around his desire to do the utmost in making an accurate diagnosis and instigate treatment.
-He is aware that he may not be able to definitively deal with a given problem, but if he cannot organise appropriate care, he has a network of colleagues in other specialties who will be able to assist.
+He is aware that he may not be able to definitively deal with a given problem, but if he cannot organise appropriate care, he has a network of colleagues in other specialities who will be able to assist.